 Have You Experienced Prejudice on a Job Application Due to Your Ethnicity?

-According to recent research conducted on UK job-seekers from abroad, the results found that those with ‘foreign sounding’ names felt at such a big disadvantage from other candidates that they considered changing their name on their applications in one or more instances.
+According to recent research conducted on UK job-seekers from abroad, the results were sad.
+The study found that those with ‘foreign sounding’ names felt at such a big disadvantage from other candidates that they considered changing their name on their applications, in one or more instances.